malachi-constant/jekyll-deploy-action/README.md

 - [Jekyll](https://github.com/jekyll/jekyll) - A blog-aware static site generator in Ruby.
 - [actions/checkout](https://github.com/actions/checkout) - Action for checking out a repo.
 - [actions/cache](https://github.com/actions/cache) - Cache dependencies and build outputs in GitHub Actions.

-## ✍️  Contributing

-Issues and Pull Requests are greatly appreciated.
-If you've never contributed to an open source project before I'm more than happy to walk you through how to create a pull request.

-You can start by [opening an issue](https://github.com/jeffreytse/jekyll-deploy-action/issues/new) describing the problem that you're looking to resolve and we'll go from there.

 ## 🌈 License